iliakan/javascript-tutorial/1-js/03-code-quality/02-coding-style/article.md

 ### A semicolon

 A semicolons should be after each statement.
-Even if could possibly be skipped.
+Even if it could possibly be skipped.

 There are languages where a semicolon is truly optional.
 It's rarely used there.

 But in JavaScript there are few cases when a line break is sometimes not interpreted as a semicolon.
-That leaves a place for programming errors, so semicolons should be at place.
+That leaves a place for programming errors, so semicolons should be in place.

 ### Nesting levels